Custom queries in the VS Code extension

 1. In VS Code, on the top bar, go to Code > Preferences > Settings.

-2. On the top right corner, select Open Settings (JSON) to edit your settings.json file.
+2. In the upper-right corner, select Open Settings (JSON) to edit your settings.json file.

 3. In the file, define gitlab.customQueries, like in this example.
 Each query should be an entry in the gitlab.customQueries JSON array: